full-build/full-build/README.md

 Once build is done, binaries are in refbin folder.

 Note that before using Visual Studio or Xamarin Studio, you have to compile first as this setup development environment.
-Solution bootstrap.sln can then be used.
+Solution fullbuild.sln can then be used.

 # contribution
 Contributions are welcomed.
 Ensure you have read CONTRIBUTING.md and LICENSE.txt before sending PR.